 This year, Abigail is also illustrating and writing several children's books.
 In addition to publishing goals, Abigail also dreams of one day curating a children's museum composed of artist installations; a place of magic, and of wonder.

 Abigail is a mother and an activist in her community.
-She and her neighbors are working together to support and improve the safety and quality of life for new refugees, the LGBTQ community, and Black Lives Matter.
-It can feel overwhelming, but starting on the local level is important.
+She and her neighbors are working together to support and improve the safety and quality of life for new refugees, and finding ways to support the local LGBTQ community, and Black Lives Matter.
 Abigail uses her artistic voice to translate the messages of these rallies and community meetings into a visual image.
 Originally from New Jersey and Delaware, Abigail now lives and works in Maine with her husband, their two children, and one cautious little dog.

 For commission projects such as portraits and illustration work, use the contact page on this site to get in touch.
 For ready to ship artwork, as well as cards and totes, please visit her shop GrayDayShop.
 And follow Abigail on Instagram for studio sneak peaks @GrayDayStudio.